maniospas/pygrank/docs/userguide/preprocessing.md

 during large-scale experiments by the same algorithm for the same graphs by passing an argument `assume_immutability=True` to the algorithm's constructor.
-This indicates that the the graph will not change between runs of the algorithm and hence computes the normalization only once.
+This indicates that the graph will not change between runs of the algorithm and hence computes the normalization only once.
-The hashing mechanism that distinguishes if computations already took place uses Python's object hash method, so a different instance of the same graph (that is, a copy) will recompute the normalization.
+The hashing mechanism that distinguishes if computations already took place uses Python's object hash method.
+Consequently, a different instance of the same graph (such as a deep copy) will recompute the normalization.

 !!! warning
     Do not alter graph objects after passing them to